Manufacturing Training System: how to transform training

 3. Cultural

-• Development of a continuous improvement-oriented mindset.
+• Development of a mindset focused on continuous improvement.

-• More talent retention.
+• Improved talent retention.

-A structured, dynamic and continuous improvement-oriented approach is needed.
+A structured, dynamic, and continuous improvement-oriented approach is needed.

-• Align operational competencies to strategic objectives.
+• Align operational skills with strategic objectives.

 • Increase productivity and quality.

-• Builda safe, efficient and motivating work environment.
+• Build a safe, efficient, and motivating work environment.